Kronborg Castle – Getting There!

 Kronborg is a magnificent Renaissance castle, and a great day trip from Copenhagen.
 It is located just outside the historic town of Helsingør, at the northern tip of Zealand, one of the main islands of Denmark.
 Getting there on public transport from Copenhagen is easy.
 We caught the train at the central station, and it took us only 45 minutes to reach Helsingør.
 The train runs every 20 minutes

 When we reached Helsingør, we simply followed the sign posts to the castle.
 It is a short walk through the town and the harbour.

 It was a glorious summer day when we first visited Kronborg.
-We stopped in the harbour area just before the castle and bought some fish and chips to share from one of the many food stalls.
+We stopped in the harbour area just before the castle.
+We bought some fish and chips to share from one of the many food stalls.
 Sitting at one of the picnic tables we had fantastic views of the castle and the water.
-Going back there with friends later in the season we still found lots of places where we could stop for a cup tea and cake, even if it was not warm enough to sit outside.
+Going back there with friends later in the season we still found lots of places where we could stop for a cup tea and cake.
+Even if it was not warm enough to sit outside.

 History of Kronborg